nrc/r4cppp/README.md

 tough to learn.

 This tutorial started as a [series of blog posts](http://featherweightmusings.blogspot.co.nz/search/label/rust-for-c).
-Partly as an aid for me (@nick29581) learning Rust (there is no better way to check that you have learnt something than to try and explain it to somebody else) and partly because I found the existing resources for learning Rust unsatisfactory - they spent too much time on the basics that I already knew and
+Partly as an aid for me (@nrc) learning Rust (there is no better way to check that you have learnt something than to try and explain it to somebody else) and partly because I found the existing resources for learning Rust unsatisfactory - they spent too much time on the basics that I already knew and